rishipr/teams/README.md

 ### Extra

-Building this purely out of curiosity in my free time
+Building this without the use of any front-end component libraries (e.g. Bootstrap, Material-UI, Ant Design), instead creating all UI components from scratch and using CSS Flexbox for layout